Interested in Applying?

 As a First Responder you will work approximately 4-5 shifts per month.
 For the duration of your shift you are free to be almost anywhere on campus doing anything you like, as long as you are available to attend to an emergency at any time.
 Activities that make you unavailable are not permitted while you are on-call (such as showering, swimming, etc).

-If FRT services are required while you are on-call, a dispatcher at Campus Community Police will dispatch the team of three on-duty responders and you will receive a transmission on your radio.
+If FRT services are required while you are on-call, a dispatcher at Campus Community Police will dispatch the team of three or four on-duty responders and you will receive a transmission on your radio.
 You will be dispatched to the location of the emergency, to which you must proceed as quickly and safely as possible.
-Once you arrive, along with your other team members, you will administer whatever patient care is necessary.
+Once you arrive, you along with your other team members will administer whatever patient care is necessary.

 Please note that becoming a member of the FRT is a full-year commitment and responders are expected to work approximately two special events per semester in addition to regular duty shifts.
 Responders are also expected to attend mandatory monthly training in addition to Fall and Winter training.

-Please Note that Beginning Fall 2018 the First Response Team began operating 24 hours per day, 7 days per week.
-Responders are expected to work a variety of shifts including both Day and Night shifts.
+Please note that in Fall 2018, the First Response Team began operating 24 hours per day, 7 days per week.
+Responders are expected to work a variety of shifts, including both day and night shifts.
 As a responder you will be providing availability to our team scheduler who will then release the schedule on a monthly basis.
-Please note you will be able to be on call if you have a class (Not a Lab) as long as you are able to respond quickly if a call is dispatched to the team.
+Please note that you will be able to be on call if you have a class (NOT a lab) as long as you are able to respond quickly if a call is dispatched to the team.

 What training is required ?